A Tradition of Black and Gold

 Prospective Student-Athletes

-Interested in becoming a future Demon Deacon varsity athlete?
-With a 96% graduation rate and 16 ACC championships in eight sports, our student-athletes play their hardest inside and outside the classroom.
+Interested in becoming a Demon Deacon varsity athlete?
+With a 96% graduation rate, 18 sports, 59 ACC team championships and 10 NCAA team titles, our student-athletes play their hardest inside and outside the classroom.

 Intramurals

-Intramural sports are a popular outlet for about 85% of Wake Forest students and are a great way to stay healthy and active.
+Intramural sports are a popular outlet for about half of Wake Forest students and are a great way to stay healthy and active.

 Wake Forest women's club Ultimate team